Trump-endorsed candidates claim GOP wins in Nevada primary - Santa Barbara News-Press

 Former state Attorney General Adam Laxalt prevailed over political newcomer Sam Brown in the GOP primary for U.S. Senate.

-Mr. Laxalt was endorsed by Mr. Trump and U.S. Senate Minority Leader Mitch McConnell.
-Mr. Laxalt benefits from a household name in Nevada.
-His grandfather is former Gov. and U.S. Sen. Paul Laxalt.
+Mr. Laxalt was endorsed by Trump and U.S. Senate Minority Leader Mitch McConnell.
+He benefits from a household name in Nevada.
+His grandfather is former Governor and U.S. Sen. Paul Laxalt.
 His father is former U.S. Sen. Pete Domenici of New Mexico, who died in 2017.

-Laxalt will face incumbent Democrat Catherine Cortez Masto, a high-profile target for the GOP in its hopes to take the Senate in November.
+Mr. Laxalt will face incumbent Democrat Catherine Cortez Masto, a high-profile target for the GOP in their hopes to take the Senate in November.

 Former state lawmaker Jim Marchant easily prevailed over Jesse Haw and Richard Scotti in the Republican primary for secretary of state.
 Mr. Marchant has refuted the 2020 general election results and campaigned on election integrity.
 He received Mr. Trump’s endorsement.